sdobz/pose-demo/README.md

 Additionally react seems to have changed their root mounting, fixing that warning too.

+#### Deployment checking

+Still not deployed, there is some issue with gh-pages setup.
+Ah! it appears to be trying to build it as jekyll, let's add a .nojekyll file and try again.

 ## Timing

 This project is intended to take no more than 4 hours, though I care about quality and will take as long as I need to create a _working_ demonstration.
 Thus priorities are quality first, then time, then scope.